-Your timetable will show you where you need to go and when on Monday 18th September and throughout the week.
+Your timetable will show you where you need to go and when on Monday 25th September and throughout the week.

-This is the week when you'll meet your course mates, course tutors and University staff.
+This is the week when you'll meet a few of your course mates, course tutors and University staff.
 There will be important inductions to both your course and the wider University facilities and services, in addition to social activities organised by the University and Students' Union.